top of page

 The NT Education Department supports a parent’s right to choose an educational environment that meets the needs of their child.
 To balance a parent’s right to educate, and the department’s responsibility under the Education Act 2015 (NT) to ensure that students receive an education of a quality that is capable of enabling them to reach their potential, a parent must apply for, and be granted approval to, home educate their child.

-The NT Department of Education states that home education requires parents to accept responsibility for planning, teaching, assessing, recording and evaluating a teaching and learning plan for each child who is of compulsory school age, or in the compulsory participation phase.
-Parents are to submit applications annually for each child outlining the proposed home education that they seek to deliver.
+The NT Department of Education states that home education requires parents to accept responsibility for planning, delivering, assessing, recording and keeping evidence of your child's education.
+Parents are to submit applications annually for each child, outlining the proposed home education that they seek to deliver that is aligned with the Australian Curriculum.
+It must include content description codes and/or use a template plan from the Northern Territory Home Education Plan.

 The HEA Registration Support Team is available to help answer questions you may have in regards to state registration, or offer support if you need.
 Email support@hea.edu.au .